Indoor air quality in schools, improve indoor air quality, IAQ in schools

-These health issues can lead to decreased academic performance, as students may struggle to concentrate or miss school due to illness, further widening the educational achievement gap between students in underserved communities and their peers.
-Additionally, it can reduce teacher and staff performance, straining relationships among school administration.
+Poor IAQ can contribute to health issues that affect academic performance, making it harder for students to concentrate and leading to increased absences due to illness.
+This, in turn, can widen the educational achievement gap between students in underserved communities and their peers.
+Additionally, poor IAQ can impact teacher and staff performance, creating added strain on school administration.

 Although it might seem small, IAQ and its effects play an imperative role in our education systems — down to the student morale coming to a physically unkept and unsafe building, which doesn't promote inspiration.
 However, a healthy learning environment can reduce the absence rate, improve test scores, and enhance pupil-teacher learning and teaching productivity.